fusioncharts/dev_centre_docs/getting-started/angular/angular/setting-data-source-using-url-in-angular.md

 }
 ```

-1. The XML data has been within the `AppComponent` class.
+1. Add the XML data within the `AppComponent` class.

-2. Stored the chart configuration in an XML object.
+2. Store the chart configuration in an XML object.
 In the XML object:
-    * The chart type has been set to `column2d`.
+    * Set the chart type to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * The width and height of the chart has been set in pixels.
+    * Set the width and height of the chart in pixels.
-    * The `dataFormat` is set as XML.
+    * Set the `dataFormat` as XML.

 3. To set the datasource using URL:
-    * The value of the `dataFormat` has been set to **xmlurl**.
+    * Set the value of the `dataFormat` to **xmlurl**.
-    * A static URL has been set to `dataSource` to render the above chart.
+    * Set a static URL to `dataSource` to render the above chart.

-4. Created a `fusioncharts` directive in a template.

 ### Add data to `app.component.html`